Tax identifiers

 Ensuring tax identifier information displays on invoices

-After an order is successfully fulfilled, and you've received the necessary events, you can share the generated invoice with customers.
-When its a business customer applying a tax identifier, the company name needs to be displayed on these invoices.
+After an order is successfully fulfilled and receiving the necessary events, you can share the generated invoice with customers.
+When a business customer applies a tax identifier, the company name needs to be displayed on these invoices.
 To ensure this happens, you must set the organization parameter when specifying a shipping address for orders that contain physical products.

 Supported tax identifiers